smousavi05/STEAD/README.md

 -----------------------------------------

 ### Example of data selection and accessing (noise waveforms):
-#### Note:
-For some of the noise data waveforms are identical for 3 components.
-These are related to single channel stations.
-However, these make up to less than 10 % of noise data.
-For the rest, noise are different for each channel.

         # reading the csv file into a dataframe:
         df = pd.read_csv(csv_file)
         print(f'total events in csv file: {len(df)}')